“It is not impermanence that makes us suffer. What makes us suffer is wanting things to be permanent when they are not.” Thich Nhat Hanh, 2015, p. 132

-Wabi-sabi –It reminds us that all things, including us and life itself, are impermanent, incomplete, and imperfect.
+Wabi-sabi reminds us that all things, including us and life itself, are impermanent, incomplete, and imperfect.

 In Koyasan: Amid a wintry, frosty evening, I learned how a supple mind works.
 I witnessed an extraordinary act by a humble monk; he defied the traditions of an ancient ritual by removing himself from it to help me keep my body from freezing in the snow, showcasing the power of kindness and love.